muthukumar-000/muthukumar-000/README.md

 - 🤝 I’m looking for help with **job**

-- 💬 Ask me about **python css django html javascript git mysql mongodb**
+- 💬 Ask me about **python/ css/ django/ html/ javascript/ git/ mysql/ mongodb**

 - 📫 How to reach me **githuplogin@gamil.com**